awsdocs/ec2-image-builder-user-guide/doc_source/start-build-container-pipeline.md

 Image Builder launches EC2 instances in your account to customize images and run validation tests\.
 The Infrastructure configuration settings specify infrastructure details for the instances that will run in your AWS account during the build process\.

 In the **Infrastructure configuration** section, the **Configuration options** default to `Create infrastructure configuration using service defaults`\.
-This creates an IAM role and associated instance profile that are used by build instances to configure your EC2 AMIs\.
+This creates an IAM role and associated instance profile that are used by build instances to configure your container images\.
 You can also create your own custom infrastructure configuration, or use settings that you have already created\.
+For more information about infrastructure configuration settings, see [CreateInfrastructureConfiguration](https://docs.aws.amazon.com/imagebuilder/latest/APIReference/API_CreateInfrastructureConfiguration.html) in the *EC2 Image Builder API Reference*\.

 For this tutorial, we are using the default settings\.
 + Choose **Next** to proceed to the next step\.

 ## Step 4: Define distribution settings \- optional<a name="start-build-container-step4"></a>

 Distribution settings consist of the target Regions, and the target Amazon ECR repository name\.
 Output Docker images are deployed to the named Amazon ECR repository in each Region\.

 In the **Distribution settings** section, the **Configuration options** default to `Create distribution settings using service defaults`\.
-This option will distribute the output Docker image to the Amazon ECR repository in the current Region\.
+This option will distribute the output Docker image to the Amazon ECR repository specified in your container recipe for the Region where your pipeline runs \(Region 1\)\.
+If you choose `Create new distribution settings`, you can override the ECR repository for the current Region, and add more Regions for distribution\.

 For this tutorial, we are using the default settings\.
 + Choose **Next** to proceed to the next step\.

 ## Step 5: Review<a name="start-build-container-step5"></a>